 Twenty years and just getting started.

 The idea behind parkrun was incredibly simple.
 So simple, in fact, that founder Paul Sinton-Hewitt was able to set it up while holding down a full-time job and raising a young family.
 Yet from that tiny initial seed, a charity with branches around the world has emerged.
-20 years after the first event, parkrun is on a mission to create social change, to make the world a better place.
+Twenty years after the first event, parkrun is on a mission to create social change, to make the world a better place.
 We look at what parkrun has achieved and what is needed to further the mission going forward.

 Paul Sinton-Hewitt is not a man who likes to take the credit.
 Especially when he thinks that other people have played just as important a role in the history of parkrun as he has.
 Yet it remains the case that without Paul, parkrun simply wouldn’t exist.
 It’s thanks to his grit and determination that millions of people are able to enjoy parkrun today.
 And many more will go on to have their lives changed by parkrun.